symbol/product/bridge/README.md

 Valid requests are transactions that:

-* Transfer native tokens (wrap mode) or wrapped tokens (unwrap mode).
+* Transfer native tokens (wrap direction) or wrapped tokens (unwrap direction).
 Any other tokens are ignored.
 * Include the destination address where the exchanged tokens should be delivered:

     * For NEM and Symbol transactions, the address must be provided in an unencrypted message field.